3 Ways to Turn Your Environmental Activism into a Career

 Careers in sustainability

-Through government laws and regulations, and also within corporations, NGOs, and agencies—policies are the rules that drive behavior (sustainable or otherwise).
+In government, corporations, NGOs, and agencies, policies are the rules that drive behavior (sustainable or otherwise).

 From international treaties governing trade and investment; to national policies on energy, agriculture, and transport; to local zoning and transit regulations; to internal business and agency policies—getting rid of ineffective rules and putting better ones in place is critical.

-Whether you're a climate change activist or a home composter, anybody involved in any level of environmental activism should explore sustainability programs as a way to enter the sustainability field.
+Whether you're a climate change activist or a home composter, anyone involved in any level of environmental activism should explore sustainability programs to enter the field.
 An MS degree in Environmental Policy or in Climate Science and Policy from Bard prepares students for careers in human rights and social justice, policymaking, consulting, international development, and much more.
 Graduates with an environmental master's degree are equipped to become leaders in whichever areas their passions lie, including but not limited to:

 At Bard Graduate Programs in Sustainability, graduates can also combine the MS degrees with Peace Corps service to support a career in sustainable development.